3.3 Encourage managers and other employees to actively work to integrate new hires in their first year of employment

 Description of Best Practices

-Ensure that newly hired women and men with diverse social identities are equally introduced to important stakeholders
+Ensure that newly hired women and men are equally introduced to important stakeholders

 Establish social events (mixed-sex and women-only), informally and formally, to introduce new employees to other employees within the company, including managers and leaders